 02 of 06

-There's little to compare to the sense of freedom that renting a motorcycle or motor scooter can give you on your trip to Greece.
-However, wild curvy roads, uneven surfaces, slow-moving farm vehicles and fast-driving Greeks can also make this a highly dangerous activity.
+Little compares to the sense of freedom that renting a motorcycle or motor scooter can give you on your trip to Greece.
+However, wild and curvy roads, uneven surfaces, slow-moving farm vehicles, and fast-driving Greeks can also make this a highly dangerous activity.
 Wear the helmet and keep alert; even driving in Greece is challenging.

 03 of 06